-The artist holds degrees in electronic engineering and computer science from the University of California, Berkeley, and also studied electronic music and composition with composer John Cage at the University of Illinois, Urbana.
+The artist holds degrees in electronic engineering and computer science from the University of California, Berkeley, and studied electronic music and composition with composer John Cage at the University of Illinois, Urbana.
 He was a founding member of the Chicago chapter of EAT (Experiments in Art and Technology) in 1968.
-Mr. Beck is currently serving on the faculty of the University of California, Berkeley.

 Filmography / Videography (partial listing of classic works – others remain unpublished):